-- How do I reserve my deposit rights?
+- How do I reserve rights to deposit to PubMed Central?

-- How do I include a PubMed Central number?
+- How do I include the PubMed Central number?

 The National Institutes of Health Public Access Policy requires investigators to submit their NIH-funded final, peer reviewed manuscript to the NIH Manuscript Submission System (NIHMS), for posting in the National Library of Medicine's PubMed Central (PMC) archival database.
 The manuscript should be submitted immediately after the final date of journal publication and no later than 12 months following publication.

 In January 2008, the U.S. Congress passed the Consolidated Appropriations Act.
 Section 218 states:

 "The Director of the National Institutes of Health shall require that all investigators funded by the NIH submit or have submitted for them to the National Library of Medicine's PubMed Central an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication: Provided, that the NIH shall implement the public access policy in a manner consistent with copyright law."

 - Before submitting your article to a publisher, reserve the right to deposit the final, peer-reviewed manuscript of NIH funded research articles into PubMed Central for public access.

 - Deposit the article into PubMed Central using the NIH Manuscript Submission System (NIHMS).